Subspace-Configurable Networks: Experimental Results

 \subsection{3D rotation-and-projection transformation}

 We evaluate SCNs on 3D rotations that present complex transformations with multiple suboptimal views of the object that hurt classification accuracy.
 We sample a point cloud from a 3D object representation part of the MobileNet10 dataset, rotate it using a vector of Euler angles $(\phi_1, \phi_2, \phi_3)$, and then project the point cloud to a 2D plane.
 The projection is then used as input to a classifier.
 We use LeNet5 as a backbone for the inference network to train SCNs. \Figref{fig:3d:beta} presents the view of the $\beta$-space as a function of two rotation angles $\phi_1$ and $\phi_3$, while $\phi_2$ is fixed at $-\pi$.
 The configuration space nicely reflects the characteristics of the input $\alpha$, provided as $\sin(\cdot)$ and $\cos(\cdot)$ of the input angles.

-One can observe that $\beta$s are invariant to changes of $\phi_3$.
-Here $\phi_3$ correspond to object rotations in the plane that does not change the object's visibility and thus leads to stable classification predictions, similarly to the 2D rotation transformation.
-The effect is best visible for low $D$ and can be verified using the interactive visualization we provide\footref{3dviz} and by inspecting further graphics in Appendix~\ref{sec:3d:appendix}.
+Learned $\beta$s are insensitive to changes of $\phi_3$.
+Here $\phi_3$ corresponds to object rotations in the plane that does not change the object's visibility and thus leads to stable classification predictions, similarly to the 2D rotation transformation of a flat image.
+The effect is best visible for low $D$ and can be verified using the interactive visualization we provide and by inspecting further graphics in Appendix~\ref{sec:3d:appendix}.

 \Figref{fig:3d:accuracy:summary} compares SCN to One4All and One4One baselines.
-Inverse is not feasible due to the projection of the point cloud on the 2D plane.
+The Inverse is not feasible due to a projection of the point cloud on the 2D plane.
 Each violin comprises the model test accuracy evaluated on 30 randomly chosen angles.
 By comparing the accuracy for the same rotation angle (dotted lines in the plot), we observe a positive correlation between $D$ and SCN test accuracy.
 The result is similar to the SCN performance on 2D transformations.